-Would it really be Christmas without a trifle?
-These can be made up to two days ahead; decorate just before serving
+Mixed berry trifle can be made up to two days ahead, just decorate before serving

 - 300g (10oz) blueberries (frozen are fine)